tsilva00/tsilva00/README.md

 ### Hi there, my name is Thais  👋

+- My stats on Github are low because for the past year and a half I have been using Gitlab.
 - 🌱 I’m currently learning PHP
 <!-- 📫 How to reach me: thssicss@gmail.com -->
 - 😄 Pronouns: she/her